Contribution 2

 We are expanding circular economy solutions

-In 2025, Stellantis also opened South America’s first Vehicle Dismantling Center in Brazil, promoting circular economy practices by dismantling up to 8,000 vehicles annually and recovering automotive parts for reuse or recycling.
+In 2025, Stellantis also opened South America’s first Vehicle Dismantling Center in Brazil, promoting circular economy practices through vehicle dismantling with an annual capacity of 8,000 units and recovering automotive parts for reuse or recycling.

 Vehicle Dismantling Center in South America, located in Osasco (São Paulo, Brazil).
 Vehicle Dismantling Center in South America, located in Osasco (São Paulo, Brazil).